g-pechorin/palmade/readme.md

 Changes to let me use [GLFW3](http://www.glfw.org/)

-* supports "remote" projects where once needs to specify a URL to a `.zip` with the sources
+* supports "REMOTE" projects where once needs to specify a URL to a `.zip` with the sources
+* uses a nicer downloading implmentation

 ## 0.0.0.0

 Initial version

+# TODO

+My don't hate me, I know it's broken list.
+Most of these require deeper knowledge of Gradle than the [User Guide](http://www.gradle.org/docs/current/userguide/userguide), [Basic Book](http://www2.gradleware.com/l/68052/2015-01-13/6dm), or [Advanced Book](http://www2.gradleware.com/ebook) imparted on me.

+* test on not-Windows
+* switch to using `Exec` rather than `ant.exec`
+* make prettier `targets {...}` closures
+	* I want to use closures that look like `name(Form) { ... }` rather than `name { form = Form ... }`
+* de-worm the Target class
+	* there is some coupling (noted in comments) which is bad
+	* I'm sure that there's a way to share the plugin or some configuration object amongst the tasks and targets
+	* REMOTE Targets seem to have a `src/$name/cmake` thing bleeding into the includes